Chiral algebras in Landau-Ginzburg models: Landau-Ginzburg models

 The component action of the model that we study is:

 where the D-term action is:

 and the F-term is:

 All couplings come from the E and J-type superpotentials.
 Note that $\phi$ is dimensionless in 2d, (and fermions are of dimension $1/2$), therefore both $E^a$ and $J_a$ should have dimension $1$.
-We will include explicit couplings $g$ and $\mu$ of dimension $1$ in the theory, and replace $E^a \to \mu E^a$ and $J_a \to g J_a$ in the above action, thinking of $E^a(\phi)$ and $J_a(\phi)$ as dimensionless functions of dimensionless fields $\phi^i$ now.
+We will include an explicit coupling $\mu$ of dimension $1$ in the theory, and replace $E^a \to \mu E^a$ and $J_a \to \mu J_a$ in the above action, thinking of $E^a(\phi)$ and $J_a(\phi)$ as dimensionless functions of dimensionless fields $\phi^i$ now.

 In Section \ref{OPEcoh} we saw that in order to compute the OPE of the cohomology classes we can turn off all dimensionful couplings in the theory.
-In particular, we can tune $g$ and $\mu$ to zero.
+In particular, we can tune $\mu$ to zero.
 This will remove all interactions from the above action.
 Thus to compute the OPE of the cohomology classes, it is enough to consider the free theory:

 Its correlators can be conveniently combined into superfield correlators:

 where

 Now we want to compute the OPE of $\tilde\Y$ from \eqref{stressT} with itself. $\tilde\Y$ represented a candidate stress-energy tensor in the cohomology and was given by: